Originally published by Scarlett Whittell. Updated on July 8, 2019 by Doris Lam.

 How much: $69 per person for two hours (including a drink of your choice, and unlimited access to any game you want), each additional 30 minutes will cost you a further $7

 E Cube Club

 Jumpin’ Gym are truly the Titans of the Hong Kong playhouse market, and it’s no wonder why.
 With a whopping 37 individual locations, each littered with games, rides, and attractions, they offer fun suitable for the whole family.
-From mechanical rocking boats to bumper cars and basketball, they boast the most elaborate and engaging activities for kids to partake in out of any market competitors.
+Our favourite branch, however, has to be Whampoa—featuring a large ball pit and play area, party facilities, activity classes, bumper car area, alongside their normal arcade games and claw machines, it’s definitely hard to beat.
 The gym is best known for its token system, which encourages kids to play games and collect tokens that are exchangeable for all sorts of prizes including playfully plush toys and RC cars!

 How much: $100

 Read More!
 Check out best martial arts studios and classes for kids in Hong Kong.